samartzidis/WinAppleKey/README.md

   </table>

 **Multimedia Keys:**
 The multimedia keys are not directly mapped as they correspond to F19-F24 instead but you can easily use this [AutoHotkey script](MapMultimediaKeys.ahk) for that purpose.
+Please note that this currently works only over the wired connection.

 ### Driver Settings